-EHCP's are reviewed with parents, the child and all relevant parties annually.
-The child's ILP will continue to be reviewed termly by the teacher and SENCo.
+Annual Reviews: EHCPs are reviewed with parents, the child and all relevant parties annually.
+In preparation for transition to secondary school, the Year 5 Annual Review will also involve the SENCo from the KS3 setting.
+The child's ISP will continue to be reviewed termly by the teacher and SENCo.

-Individual Learning Plans (ILPs)
+Individual Support Plans (ISPs)

-Strategies employed to enable the child to progress will be recorded within an Individual Learning Plan (ILP) which will be reviewed termly and include:
+Strategies employed to enable the child to progress will be recorded within an Individual Learning Plan (ISP) and include:

-- What outcomes all concerned are working towards - The short term targets set for the child. - How school will be working towards the targets; the teaching strategies to be used and provision to be put in place. - How the child can work towards being successful. - How the ILP targets can be supported at home - The review date. - The child's views will be sought and taken into account, as will those of the parents, whose support is vital if progress is to be achieved and maintained.
+- What outcomes all concerned are working towards - The short term targets set for the child - How school will be working towards the targets; the teaching strategies to be used and provision to be put in place - How the child can work towards being successful - How the ISP targets can be supported at home - The review date - The child's views will be sought and taken into account, as will those of the parents, whose support is vital if progress is to be achieved and maintained

-One Page profiles will be used to further encourage child-voice in the provision made for the child.
+ISP pupil profiles will be used to further encourage child-voice in the provision made for the child.
+ISP's will be reviewed termly; school, parents and the child will contribute to this process.